learn-co-curriculum/react-hooks-babel-and-react/README.md

 output above.
 My fingers think that typing that first one is better (because they're lazy).
 My brain also likes that JSX paints an HTML picture in my mind's eye.
 JSX removes the burden on the programmer to calculate an intermediary picture of the DOM in their brain when reading this code.
-For now, we will be teaching and writing with the pre-Babel-compiled (first syntax above) JSX in our React applications.
+So, we teach and write using the pre-Babel-compiled (first syntax above) JSX in our React applications.

 #### Not Just For JSX